WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Story/index.md

 sortid: 19
 permalink: 1168-index
 ---
-The object representing an Enterprise Story.
+The object representing an Enterprise or Studio Server Story.

 ### Properties